Step 4 - Check for Special Requirements

-Working with Children CheckAll students applying to enter Bachelor of Arts (Counselling) courses in 2016 will be required to comply with the working with children legislation requirements for New South Wales AND the State/Country in which their placement occurs.
+Working with Children CheckAll students applying to enter Bachelor of Arts (Counselling) courses will be required to comply with the working with children legislation requirements for New South Wales AND the State/Country in which their placement occurs.

 Once you have accepted your offer to study at Avondale, applicants from NSW should work through the WWCC application process.

 Students must take their proof of identity to NSW Roads & Maritime Services together with your Application number which usually starts with APP (this should have been emailed to you).
 The closest branch to Avondale College of Higher Education is Warners Bay or Toukley.

 Within 4 weeks you should receive your clearance letter by email.
 Please supply your WWC number which usually starts with WWC to the Counselling Convenor – Paul Bogacs at firstname.lastname@example.org by the commencement of classes.